Socialist Party of Bangladesh

-The Socialist Party of Bangladesh (বাংলাদেশের সমাজতান্ত্রিক দল) is an anti-revisionist Marxist-Leninist communist party in Bangladesh.
+The Socialist Party of Bangladesh (বাংলাদেশের সমাজতান্ত্রিক দল) is an anti-revisionist communist party in Bangladesh.
 The party was founded by Comrade Khalequzzaman on 7 November 1980.
-In 2013, a group of members under the leadership of Mubinul Haider Chowdhury broke away from the party and formed the Socialist Party of Bangladesh (Marxist) over disagreement on recognition of the thought of Shibdas Ghosh and Ganajagaranmancha.

 Ideology

-SPB is an anti-revisionist Marxist-Leninist communist party.
+SPB is an anti-revisionist Marxist–Leninist communist party.
 The party supports the ideologies of Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin, and Mao Zedong.
-The SPB party holds that Bangladesh is a capitalist semi-fascist country.
+The SPB party holds that Bangladesh is a "capitalist semi-fascist" country.
 Following its analysis, the party seeks to establish a socialist state through revolutionary socialism throughout Bangladesh.

+In 2013, a group of members under the leadership of Mubinul Haider Chowdhury broke away from the party and formed the Socialist Party of Bangladesh (Marxist) over disagreement on recognition of the thought of Shibdas Ghosh and Ganajagaran Mancha.

+Organization

 Central committee

 There are 14 members in the central committee of the party.
 Comrade Bazlur Rashid Firoz is the General Secretary of Central Committee of SPB.